-Made of Dough restaurant review - London, UK
+Made of Dough restaurant - London, UK

 London might have reached peak pizza, but that doesn’t seem to have deterred self-proclaimed pizza entrepreneur Ed Sandeman, who just opened Made of Dough with two co-founder friends in southeast London.